NMAK14029U Statistics for Bioinformatics and eScience (StatBI/E)

 - Standard discrete and continuous distributions, descriptive methods, Bayes’ theorem, conditioning, independence, and selected probability results.

 - Mean, variance, estimators, two-sample comparisons.

 - Standard errors and confidence intervals.

-- Correlation, linear, non-linear, logistic and Poisson regression.
+- Correlation, (generalized) linear and non-linear regression.

-- The statistical programming language R.
+- The statistical programming language R and R notebooks.